-If you are planning on having a baby, preparations you can make include:
+If you are planning for a baby, preparations you can make include:

 - Ask anyone else living in your house to be up to date with their immunisations to reduce their risk of passing diseases on to you and your baby.

 - waiting to fall pregnant for at least one month after receiving live vaccines such as the measles, mumps and rubella (MMR) vaccine or the chickenpox vaccine (check with your doctor about this).

 Immunisation during pregnancy